Distributional Limit Theory for Optimal Transport: One-dimensional central limit theorems

 \begin{theorem} Assume $P$ has a continuous density $f$ such that $f\circ F^{-1}$ is continuous in $(0,1)$ and monotonic in a neighbourhood of $0$ and $1$.
 Assume also that $J_p(P)<\infty$ for some $p\geq 1$.
 Set

 with $B$ a Brownian bridge on $(0,1)$.
 Then, with probability one, the trajectories of $\mathbb{V}$ belong to $L_p(0,1)$.
-Furthermore, $v_n\underset{w}{\longrightarrow} \mathbb{V}$ as random elements in $L_p(0,1)$. \end{theorem} We include a schematic proof of this result in the supplementary material.
-We must cite that the sufficient conditions here are not far from being necessary.
+Furthermore, $v_n\underset{w}{\to} \mathbb{V}$ as random elements in $L_p(0,1)$. \end{theorem} We include a schematic proof of this result in the supplementary material.
+We should note that the sufficient conditions here are not far from being necessary.
 In fact, in the recent paper \cite{beare2025necessarysufficientconditionsconvergence}, it is shown that, in the case $p=1$, weak convergence of $v_n$ in $L_1(0,1)$ holds if and only if $F^{-1}$ is absolutely continuous and \eqref{assumption:L21} holds.
-Absolute continuity of $F^{-1}$ holds, in turn, if and only if $P$ is supported on an interval and the absolutely continuous component of $P$ has on that interval an a.e.~positive density (this is Proposition~A.17 in \cite{BobkovLedoux2019}).
-In this case $p=1$ it is of interest to observe that \eqref{assumption:L21} is the necessary and sufficient condition for weak convergence of $\sqrt{n}(F_n-F)$ as a random element in $L_1(\mathbb{R})$.
+Absolute continuity of $F^{-1}$ holds, in turn, if and only if $P$ is supported on an interval and the absolutely continuous component of $P$ has an a.e. positive density on that interval (this is Proposition A.17 in \cite{BobkovLedoux2019}).
+In the case $p=1$ it is of interest to observe that \eqref{assumption:L21} is the necessary and sufficient condition for weak convergence of $\sqrt{n}(F_n-F)$ as a random element in $L_1(\mathbb{R})$.
 Since $\sqrt{n}\mathcal{T}_1(P_n,P)=\|\sqrt{n}(F_n-F)\|_{L_1(\mathbb{R})}=\|v_n\|_{L_1(0,1)} $, we see that weak convergence of $\sqrt{n}\mathcal{T}_1(P_n,P)$ holds in some cases in which $v_n$ fails to converge.

 { \begin{remark} While looking at the quantile process leads, technically, to sharper limit theorems, the OT map is, arguably, the object of interest in applications.
 Furthermore, Theorem \ref{CLT_quantile_process} can be easily adapted to obtain distributional limit theorems for estimators of the OT map.
 The simplest adaptation would be to look at the optimal map from $Q$ to $P$, namely, $T=F^{-1}\circ G$, where we are assuming that $G$ is continuous.
 If we define $T_n:=F_n^{-1}\circ G$ then a trivial consequence of Theorem \ref{CLT_quantile_process} is that, under the same assumptions, the sequence $\sqrt{n}(T_n-T)$ converges weakly to the centered Gaussian process

 as random elements in $L_p(\mathbb{R},Q)$.
 Slightly more elaborate arguments can be used to handle two-sample problems.
 CLTs in other metric spaces, which could be more appropriate in some applications, often require stronger assumptions.
 As a recent example we can cite \cite{Ponnopratetal2024}, which gives a uniform confidence band for $T$ in a compact interval $[a,b]\subset \mathbb{R}$, under additional smoothness assumptions on $F$ and $G$. \end{remark} }